-We design, develop, produce, support and operate a technologically-advanced portfolio of products and services.
+We design, develop, produce, support and operate a technologically-advanced portfolio of products and services for government agencies, businesses and consumers.
 We supply unmanned aircraft systems, or UAS, tactical missile systems and related services primarily to organizations within the U.S. Department of Defense, or DoD.
 We also supply charging systems and services for electric vehicles, or EVs, and power cycling and test systems to commercial, consumer and government customers.
 We derive the majority of our revenue from these business areas and we believe that the markets for these solutions have significant growth potential.
-Additionally, we believe that some of the innovative potential products in our research and development pipeline will emerge as new growth platforms in the future, creating additional market opportunities.
+Additionally, we believe that some of the innovative potential products and services in our research and development pipeline will emerge as new growth platforms in the future, creating additional market opportunities.

-The success we have achieved with our current products and services stems from our investment in research and development and our ability to invent and deliver advanced solutions, utilizing proprietary and commercially available technologies, to help our government, commercial and consumer customers operate more effectively and efficiently.
+Our success with current products and services stems from our investment in research and development and our ability to invent and deliver advanced solutions, utilizing proprietary and commercially available technologies, to help our government, commercial and consumer customers operate more effectively and efficiently.
 We develop these highly innovative solutions by working very closely with our key customers in each segment of our business to solve their most important challenges related to our areas of expertise.
-Our core technological capabilities, developed through more than 40 years of innovation, include lightweight aerostructures, power electronics, electric propulsion systems, efficient electric power generation, conversion, and storage systems, high-density energy packaging, miniaturization, digital data links, aircraft payloads, controls integration, systems integration and engineering optimization coupled with professional field service capabilities.
+Our core technological capabilities, developed through more than 40 years of innovation, include lightweight aerostructures; power electronics; electric propulsion systems; efficient electric power generation, conversion, and storage systems; high-density energy packaging; miniaturization; digital data links or DDL; aircraft sensors; controls integration; and systems integration and engineering optimization, hybrid propulsion, vertical takeoff fixed wing flight and autonomy, each coupled with professional field service capabilities.

-Our UAS business segment focuses primarily on the design, development, production, marketing, support and operation of innovative UAS and tactical missile systems that provide situational awareness, multi-band communications, force protection and other information and mission effects to increase the safety and effectiveness of our customers' operations.
+Our UAS business segment focuses primarily on the design, development, production, marketing, support and operation of innovative UAS and tactical missile systems and the delivery of UAS-related services that provide situational awareness, remote sensing, multi-band communications, force protection and other information and mission effects to increase the safety and effectiveness of our customers' operations.
 Our Efficient Energy Systems, or EES, business segment focuses primarily on the design, development, production, marketing, support and operation of innovative efficient electric energy systems that address the growing demand for electric transportation solutions.